jmanhype/oh-my-opencode/README.md

 - **document-writer** (`google/gemini-3-pro-preview`): Technical writing expert.
 Gemini is a wordsmith—writes prose that flows.
 - **multimodal-looker** (`google/gemini-2.5-flash`): Visual content specialist.
 Analyzes PDFs, images, diagrams to extract information.

-The main agent invokes these automatically, but you can call them explicitly:
+The OmO agent automatically delegates to these specialists, but you can also call them explicitly:

 ```
 Ask @oracle to review this design and propose an architecture